Review of Corporate Finance Studies 2014, vol. 2 no. 2, pp. 154-187

 In the years preceding the recent financial crisis, issuances of commercial mortgage backed securities (CMBS) increased substantially.
 The median size of commercial mortgage loan pools tripled and the median number of AAA-rated tranches doubled.
 I examine whether deal complexity is related to loan performance by analyzing a sample of approximately 40,000 commercial mortgage loans serving as the collateral for 334 CMBS deals issued between 2001 and 2007, I examine the relationship between deal complexity and loan performance.
 Controlling for observable loan characteristics, subsequent movements in commercial property prices, and the identities of key institutions involved in the deal, I find that loan performance is worse for loans packaged in more complex securitizations.
-Because the underwriter effectively determines a deal’s complexity, this finding suggests that underwriters constructed more complex deals to mask the presence of lower quality loans.
-Additional evidence on the composition of loan pools and the determinants of deal complexity is consistent with this interpretation.
+At the same time, neither the price of a deal’s securities nor a deal’s risk retention (i.e. skin in the game) reflected that complexity correlates with lower loan quality.
+These findings present a puzzle for current theories of optimal security design.

 Keywords: complexity, securitization, CMBS